CodeJunkie01/obsidian_to_evoila/Readme.md

 - pscp -r questionaire-config root@domain.de:/home/WeKI-GO-v1.9.2/WeKI-GO-docker-compose

 3. Step
-docker compose down
+sudo docker compose down
-"docker compose up -d" if config is ready for production or "docker compose up" to see the logs
+"sudo docker compose up -d" if config is ready for production or "sudo docker compose up" to see the logs